 Task 43.1.1 requires that OPD's training plan ensure that OPD members, dispatchers, and civilian evidence technicians are adequately trained for their positions (compliance standard: Yes/No).
 For this reporting period, inasmuch as OPD has been in compliance since our first report (dated April 22, 2010) with providing adequate training to its members and dispatchers for over two years, we reduced the numbers of records we sampled to 30.
-Our sample included 22 officers, two lieutenants, three sergeants, and three dispatchers to determine if the members and employees received adequate training for their positions.
-PETs were reviewed separately and will be discussed below.
+Our sample included 21 officers, five sergeants, one PET, and three dispatchers to determine if the members and employees received adequate training for their positions.

-&lt;sup>15The underlined requirement is the only provision of Task 43 that is being actively monitored under the MOU.
+&lt;sup>14The underlined requirement is the only provision of Task 43 that is being actively monitored under the MOU.